23 Good Work Habit Examples to Build a Successful Career

 • a second column listing the things you are struggling with

-• a third column listing the tasks you may enjoy, but that aren’t the best use of your time and could be better done by someone else.
+• A third column lists the tasks you may enjoy, but that isn’t the best use of your time and could be done better by someone else.

-Doing this will help you to focus on your strong points and spend your time only doing things that you excel at doing, so no project is completed poorly.
+Doing this will help you focus on your strengths and spend your time only on things that you excel at, ensuring that no project is completed poorly.

 14. Help Others

-Doing this will help you meet people you wouldn’t otherwise meet, which can also be a source of friendship, business contacts, or other types of connections that may be helpful in the future.
+Doing this will help you meet people you wouldn’t otherwise meet, which can also be a source of friendship, business contacts, or other types of helpful connections.

 Helping out other people will also help you feel less isolated and depressed.
-Having the opportunity to escape from your normal, day-to-day activities is good for your mental health—and helping other people will make you feel good.
+Having the opportunity to escape from your routine and day-to-day activities is good for your mental health—and helping other people will make you feel good.

-Finally, volunteering can help you learn new knowledge or skills that you can apply to your own life or business.
+Finally, volunteering can help you learn new knowledge or skills to apply to your life or business.

 15. Commit to Learning

-Continuous learning is one of the key good workplace habits.
-To stay ahead these days we need to stay on the bleeding edge of our careers.
+Continuous learning is one of the critical, good workplace habits.
+We need to stay on the bleeding edge of our careers to stay ahead.

-Continue to expose yourself to new things on a regular basis, even if you don’t see an immediate benefit.
+Continue to expose yourself to new things regularly, even if you don’t see an immediate benefit.
 You never know when a new skill will be applicable in your life, so take every opportunity to learn that comes your way.

-Here’s an easy five-step work habits process to learning a new skill:
+Here’s an easy five-step work habits process for learning a new skill:

 1. Identify and focus on one specific skill that you want to learn.